-- The Green House in Lejre, Denmark (Sigurd Larsen)
+- The Roof House in Copenhagen, Denmark (Sigurd Larsen)

 - House Y in Iisalmi, Finland (Arkkitehtitoimisto Teemu Pirinen)

-In almost no other European region the connection between nature and design is as pronounced and at the same time as varied as in the Scandinavian countries.
-The rugged wilderness and dark days require comfortable interiors with warm colors; while lovely landscape scenarios and long mid-summer nights are juxtaposed to functional-minimalist and timeless design.
+The European north is the epitome of the intense connection between nature and design: rugged wilderness and short winter days require comfortable interiors with warm colors, while lovely landscape scenarios and long midsummer nights are juxtaposed to functional-minimalist and timeless design.

-This title presents the impressive wealth of Scandinavian interiors, locally inspired and internationally successful.
-It shows for example how designers rely on the tradition of using local materials and natural shapes which they apply in a successful mix, often with current building technologies, to develop design concepts that make the Nordic style so popular and unique.
+Nordic Style presents the impressive wealth of Scandinavian interiors, locally inspired and internationally successful.
+Whether in the unspoiled nature or in the midst of urban life, the designers rely on the tradition of using sustainable materials and natural shapes together with the latest building technologies to create a successful mix of simple yet expressive design concepts that make the Nordic style so popular, unique and always ahead of time.